 - Loose and damaged accessories

-Once your system has been repaired, we will then issue you with an Electrical Installation Certificate (EIC), or a Minor Works Certificate (MW), along with a satisfactory Electrical Installation Condition Report (EICR), as proof that your system is up-to-date, safe and compliant.
+Once your system has been repaired, we will then issue you with an Electrical Installation Certificate (EIC), or a Minor Works Certificate (MW), along with a satisfactory Electrical Installation Condition Report (EICR).
+This is proof that your system is up-to-date, safe and compliant.

 Our expert engineers will also make suggestions and offer advice on improving the efficiency, functionality and operation of your existing systems.
 We offer out-of-hours appointments, so you can choose a time that suits you, allowing your business operations to continue with minimal disruption.